 How Online Education Works at ORVA

-The Oregon Virtual Academy uses online curriculum and services provided by K12.
-For Oregon residents, learning can happen at home, on the road, or wherever an Internet connection can be found.
+Oregon Virtual Academy (ORVA) uses online curriculum and services provided by K12.
+For Oregon residents, learning can happen at home, on the road, or wherever an internet connection can be found.
 While attendance, teacher interaction, and daily lessons are conducted online, our lessons use physical materials and offline tools as well.
-And because ORVA is a public school, there is no tuition.
+And because ORVA is a public school, it's tuition-free.

-At the Oregon Virtual Academy, all students interact with one or more Oregon-licensed teachers (depending on the grade level) and communicate regularly with their teachers through e-mail, telephone, and online meetings.
-ORVA provides each family with the materials necessary to complete schoolwork from home, including a wide array of textbooks, CDs, videos, and other hands-on tools and resources.
-These materials complement the interactive online elements of our program, ensuring that students receive instruction using the best method for each subject matter.
+At ORVA, all students interact with one or more Oregon-licensed teachers (depending on the grade level) and communicate regularly with their teachers through e-mail, telephone, and online meetings.
+ORVA provides each family with the materials necessary to complete schoolwork from home, including a wide variety of textbooks, CDs, videos, and hands-on tools and resources.† These materials complement the interactive, online elements of our program ensuring that students receive instruction using the best method for each subject matter.
 A computer, printer, and if necessary, an iInternet stipend is available for families based on income.

-ORVA also provides an extensive support system to both parents and students.
-Working closely with the teacher, the parent (or other responsible adult) serves as a "learning coach" to the child, helping to facilitate his or her progress and working to modify the pace and schedule as needed.
+ORVA also provides a dedicated support system to both parents and students.
+Working closely with the teacher, the parent (or other responsible adult) serves as a "Learning Coach" to the child, helping to facilitate his or her progress and working to modify the pace and schedule as needed.
 In addition, the ORVA school community keeps in close contact.

-In addition to providing individualized learning, as an online public school ORVA provides the structure, administrative support, oversight, accountability, and state testing required of all public schools.
+In addition to providing personalized learning, as an online public school, ORVA provides the structure, administrative support, oversight, accountability, and state testing required of all public schools.

 What about kids with special needs?

 ORVA is dedicated to identifying eligible students who need to receive an appropriate educational program consisting of special education and related services which will meet their identified needs.
 Find out how our Child Find Program works to identify and evaluate all children with such needs.